-The Commission has issued a Notice of Inquiry (NOI), dated September 15, 1993, requesting comments that address the potential decommissioning of licensed hydropower projects at some
+The Commission has issued a Notice of Inquiry (NOI), dated September 15, 1993, requesting comments that address the potential decommissioning of licensed hydropower projects at some future time, based on project-specific circumstances.

-6/ The electricity potentially generated by the proposed project is equivalent to the energy that would be produced by burning 3,147 tons of coal annually in a steam-electric power plant. future time, based on project-specific circumstances.
 7/ The NOI states that the Commission is not proposing new regulations at this time, but is inviting comments on whether new regulations may be appropriate.
 Alternatively, the Commission may consider issuing a statement of policy addressing the decommissioning of licensed hydropower projects, or take other measures.
 The Tower and Kleber Project may be affected by future actions that the Commission takes with respect to issues raised in the NOI.
-Therefore, the license includes Article 204, which reserves authority to the Commission to require the licensee to conduct studies, make financial provisions, or otherwise make reasonable provisions for decommissioning of the project in appropriate circumstances.
-The terms of Article 204 are effective unless the Commission, in Docket No. RM 93-23, finds that it lacks statutory authority to require such actions.
+Therefore, the license includes Article 204, which reserves authority to the Commission to require the licensee to conduct studies, make financial provisions, or otherwise make reasonable provisions for decommissioning of the project in appropriate The terms of Article 204 are effective unless the circumstances.
+Commission, in Docket No. RM 93-23, finds that it lacks statutory authority to require such actions.